Reading and Phonics at Queensgate

 Key stage 2

 Here at Queensgate, we use a whole-class reading approach where rich and challenging texts are at the centre of our practice.
-An assortment of reading skills are taught alongside the text which provide the children with the skills to comprehend and understand a variety of genres.
+An range of reading skills are taught alongside the text which provide the children with the skills to comprehend and understand a variety of genres.

 Why this approach?